donno/donno.github.io/docs/_posts/2023-11-12-weekend-aec-rtmp.md

 ---

 This was quite the busy weekend for me and included two programming projects.
+The first was parsing AEC Media Feed data for Australia's 2023 Referendum and the second was looking at the RTMP and FLV protocol and format respectively.

 ## AEC Data Project
 The first project started Friday evening and involved working with the